nicholettesams/Word-Guess-CLI/README.md

 Node.js, inquire NPM module

 ## How to Play
+In the command line type "npm run start".

 The game only contains single word answers.
 The user will be presented with a "blank" word made up of all underscores.
 The user guesses one letter at a time.
 After each guess, the guessed letter will either be revealed in the word or the number of lives remaining will decrease.
 You start with a total of 10 lives at the beginning of each game.
 If you run out of lives before you guess the word, you lose.
 If you guess the word, you win!